PrincetonCS-UCA/ucas-website/content/docs/applicants/jobs.md

 For description, see course page on [Princeton Courses](https://registrar.princeton.edu/course-offerings/course-details?term=1262&courseid=017830).

-_Supervised by Prof. Matthew Weinberg, Prof. Pravesh K. Kathari, and Dr. Pedro Paredes (Fall 2025)_
+_Supervised by Prof. Matt Weinberg, Prof. Pravesh Kothari, and Prof. Pedro Paredes (Fall 2025)_

-_Team communication: Centralized Slack, if available_
+_Team communication: Centralized Slack_

 **Description:**
-The "COS 330 UCA" position includes...

-**Responsibilities (~ hrs/week)**

-- .

-- .
+The COS330 grader will grade and provide feedback on 9 student assignments using a live grading format.
+Instead of traditional asynchronous grading, the grader will meet with each student for 30-minute sessions to read their assignment, provide feedback, and assign grades in real time.

+Each grader will be assigned 9 students and will meet with each student once per assignment throughout the semester.

+Given that this is a novel grading format, questions can be directed to Pedro (`pparedes@cs.princeton.edu`) via email.

+**Responsibilities**

+- Attend a meeting on grading expectations and guidelines (~1 hour, once at the start of the semester)
+- Prepare for grading by reading assignment, solutions, and grading guidelines (~1 hour per assignment)
+- Hold 30-minute grading meetings with assigned students (~4.5 hours per assignment, 9 students total)

 **Requirements:**

-- Must have ...
-- .
+- Must be comfortable with CS theory and mathematically rigorous proofs.
+Strong performance in proof-based math courses is generally sufficient and necessary.
+- Must be comfortable interacting with students in a supportive and professional manner, as this position involves significant direct student contact.
+- Prior grading or lab TA experience with theory or algorithms courses (such as COS226, COS240, or any 400 or 500 level theory course) is preferred but not required.

 <!--